 Plan tickets, hotels, and matchday movement together

-| Decision | Reader check | Commercial fit |
+| Decision | Reader check | Useful services to compare |

 |---|---|---|

-| Ticket route | Use FIFA ticketing first, then compare official resale or carefully researched third-party options only if needed. | ticket safety tools, payment protection, premium hospitality |
+| Ticket route | Use FIFA ticketing first, then compare official resale or carefully researched third-party options only after checking fees, delivery, transfer rules, and refund limits. | ticket safety tools, payment protection, premium hospitality |

 | Hotel area | Compare Manhattan, Jersey City, Hoboken, Newark, Secaucus, Meadowlands, and airport-area stays by refund rules and return route. | hotels, booking platforms, luggage storage |